Te Mana Hauora O Te Tairawhiti

 Our mission is: Working together to elevate the wellbeing of Tairawhiti.
 Mahia nga mahi i roto i te kotahitanga kia piki ake te oranga o te Tairawhiti.

-This Quality Account is the first of what will become an annual report to the public about the quality of the services Tairawhiti District Health provides.
+This Quality Account is an annual report to the public about the quality of the services Tairawhiti District Health provides.

 As a District Health Board, TDH funds and ensures the provision of services for those in need of personal health and disability services across all service areas, except Public Health and Disability Support Services for people under 65 years of age.